 Visitors can get married on the day they arrive, including passengers arriving on cruise ships.
 You are advised to make arrangements in advance to facilitate paperwork and all required details.
 A special license will be granted by the Governor for nonresident couples.

 Couples must make arrangements for a Cayman Islands marriage officer before applying for the license.
 One of Cayman's best known marriage officers is Noel Johnson and you may contact him to arrange your Cayman Islands wedding service.

 Other requirements include proper documentation proving citizenship and age (passport or birth certificate) and marital status (proof of legal divorce decree or death certificate if spouse has died, if applicable); Immigration pink slip showing legal entry into the Cayman Islands or documentation proving visitors is a passenger on a cruise ship.
 The minimum legal age for getting married without parental consent is 18 years.

 A brochure entitled "Getting Married in the Cayman Islands" and containing complete guidelines and information is available from Government Information Services, Cricket Square, Grand Cayman.
 Ph: (345) 949-8092; Fax: (345) 949-5936.

-Caribbean Vacation Grand Cayman Villa's and Condominiums Rentals, Cayman Kai, Rum Point, Grand Cayman, Cayman Islands
+Caribbean Vacation Grand Cayman Island Houses Rentals, Cayman Kai, Rum Point, Grand Cayman, Cayman Islands